signalfx/signalfx-go-tracing/RELEASING.md

 ## Release

-Finally create a Release for the new `<new tag>` on GitHub.
+1. Create a Release for the new `<new tag>` on GitHub.
+The release body should include all the release notes for this release taken from [CHANGELOG.md](CHANGELOG.md#Unreleased).
-The release body should include all the release notes for this release.
+2. Update [CHANGELOG.md](CHANGELOG.md) with new the new release.